infojunkie/blog/_posts/2021-08-15-zoom-recording-upload.md

 - Upload the video file to S3, without creating an intermediate file in the Lambda environment

 # Second attempt: Single function
-My first attempt was to implement the outline above in a single function that loops over the video files and uploads them sequentially.
+My next attempt was to implement the outline above in a single function that loops over the video files and uploads them sequentially.
 I was very proud of writing a streaming file download/upload loop that does not need intermediate storage, as follows:

 ```javascript
 async uploadZoomToS3(zoomDownloadUrl, size, fileName, prefix) {